OU UG English Sem 1 notes & grammar new syllabus w.e.f 2025-26

 was the wisest man?

-everything.
-True wisdom, according to the oracle, is knowing the limits of
+The oracle said this because Socrates recognized his own ignorance, unlike others who thought they knew everything.
+True wisdom, according to the oracle, is knowing the limits of one’s knowledge.

 2. How did Socrates try to find out if others